terraform-ibm-modules/terraform-ibm-site-to-site-vpn/examples/vpc-to-vpc/README.md

-# IBM Cloud Site-to-Site VPN Advanced Example
+# VPC to VPC Example

 This Terraform-based example deploys two independent VPC environments ("Site A" and "Site B") in different IBM Cloud regions, with VPN gateways connecting them bidirectionally.
 Each site includes the following resources: